qiscus/qiscus-multichannel-widget-android/README.md

 ```
 More than one file was found with OS independent path 'META-INF/rxjava.properties'
 ```
-Add this to your app .gradle
+Add this to your app build.gradle

 ```
 android {